 “is where fruit, vegetables, flowers or plants are produced to be sold directly or indirectly to members of the public for consumption.”—[Official Report, 5 June 2018; Vol. 642, c.
 259.]

 Agricultural land has been exempt from business rates since 1929.
-I do not want to test the patience of the House too much by going back to 1929.
-The House will be relieved to know that I do not plan to do that.
+I do not want to test the patience of the Committee too much by going back to 1929.
+The Committee will be relieved to know that I do not plan to do that.
 However, areas within an agricultural property that are used for farm diversification such as a farm shop or holiday accommodation on what was previously a farm are liable for business rates.
 The current legislative authority for that can be found in schedule 5 of the Local Government Finance Act 1988.
 I am sure that all members of the Legislative Grand Committee have paid close attention to that.
 Before that, agricultural land had been subject to a 75% discount on rates from 1923, a 50% discount for poor law rates and a 75% discount for sanitary-related rates from 1896, known as partial derating.